 Resolving issues in a way that is free of contempt is important to prevent you from giving up on a relationship.

-Walk down memory lane
+2. Walk down memory lane

-Both you and your partner can try to resist falling back on those false narratives such as “she never” and “he always.”
+You and your partner can try to resist falling back on those false narratives such as “she never” and “he always.”
 Jumping to conclusions, putting your boyfriend or girlfriend in a box, or drawing assumptions isn’t going to help.

 Remember that neither of you can read each other’s minds.
 It may be time to put all your cards on the table and communicate openly and express everything on your mind.